riyang25/riyang25.github.io/index.md

 # Hi there
 My name is Richard Yang.
-I'm a high school junior interested in math, physics, and computer science.
+I'm a rising high school senior interested in math, physics, and computer science.

 - More about me: [About](/about.md)
 - Resources I've made: [Resources](/resources.md)